Pathway Logic Assistant Reference Guide

 Locations Out --- outside the cell, the medium or supernatant CLm --- in/across the cell membrane CLi --- attached to the inside of the cell membrane CLc --- in the cytoplasm Modifications Yphos --- phosphorylated on a tyrosine act --- activated reloc --- relocated ubiq --- ubiquitinated GDP --- loaded with Guanosine diphosphate (GDP) GTP --- loaded with Guanosine triphosphate (GTP)

 Darker colored ovals represent occurrences in the initial state (the selected dish when the network is generated by selected a dish).
 Lighter colored ovals represent potenial states/locations of these components.
 Rectangles represent reaction rules.
 The label in a reactangle is its (abbreviated) identifier in the knowledge base.
 Solid arrows from an occurrence oval to a rule indicate that the occurrence is a reactant (rule input).
 Solid arrows from a rule to an occurrence oval indicate that the occurrence is a product (rule output).
-Dashed arrows from an occurrence oval to a rule indication that the occurrence is a modifier/enzyme/catalyst.
+Dashed arrows from an occurrence oval to a rule indicate that the occurrence is a modifier/enzyme/control.
 It is necessary for the reaction to take place but is not changed by the reaction.

-There are three types of graph---Pnet, Xnet, and Cnet---depending on how the graph was generated:
+As mentioned earlier there are three types of graph---Pnet, Xnet, and Cnet---depending on how the graph was generated:

 - Pnet graphs are graphs of models, and subnets derived by queries.
 They have an initial state.